Rann (film): Plot

 Meanwhile, Purab suspects that there is foul play involved after having noticed the increasing number of benefits the channel has received despite being in financial decline.
 During an interview with Pandey, Purab begins to question Pandey about his crimes but is stopped by Jay, who threatens to fire him.
 Purab, having realised that Jay is working with Pandey, goes undercover under the alias of Khanna.
 Jay, distressed about the message he receives from Khanna's impersonator, reaches Khanna's residence.
 Purab follows him and is shocked to learn that Khanna was Jay's friend from college.

 Upon Nalini's insistence, Purab reluctantly visits Kakkar, who appears to be having similar suspicions.
 Despite being aware of Kakkar's intentions to overthrow his mentor's channel, Purab ultimately submits the evidence he has with the hope that Kakkar would reveal the truth behind the scandal.
-Nevertheless, Kakkar is shown to be just as corrupt when he gives away the evidence to Pandey after extorting a large sum of money from him, in exchange for not exposing his crimes.
+Nevertheless, Kakkar is shown to be just as corrupt when he gives away the evidence to Pandey after extorting 500 crores from him, in exchange for not exposing his crimes.
 Purab confronts him whilst secretly recording their conversation about the conspiracy.

 Purab, left with no other option, reveals the conspiracy to Vijay and presents all the evidence he has collected, including Kakkar's testimony.
 Vijay, distraught upon realising that he is responsible for the scandal, goes on-air to expose everyone involved in the scandal, including his own son.
 During the oath-taking ceremony, Pandey is subjected to public outrage as Vijay's segment gets broadcast.
 In the aftermath, Vijay's daughter Priya leaves Naveen and takes their son with her.
 Jay, unable to bear the guilt, commits suicide by jumping off the balcony of his apartment.
 Kakkar hires a reputed lawyer to help him avoid legal punishment but fails, while Vijay resigns from his post at India 24x7 with Purab taking over as CEO as only he has the courage to expose corruption.